-Following the recruitment process for both ward stakeholders and working group members, the Directors would then vote at a subsequent Board meeting to form and appoint the members to the PAWG, with the goal that the final composition meets the following criteria:
+Following the recruitment process for both Ward Stakeholders and Interest Area Representatives, the Directors would then vote at a subsequent Board meeting to form and appoint the members to the PAWG, with the goal that the final composition meets the following criteria:

-- All members are eligible to serve on the PAWG per the conditions established in the application process, possess the skills and background necessary to contribute meaningfully to the PAWG, and would be able to commit to the meetings and activities for the duration of the PAWG's tenure. - Members reflect a balanced array of District interests and perspectives, aligning with Board Policy 6.08 on Diversity, Equity, and Inclusion. - Members demonstrate their ability and interest in collaborating with the District, its partners, and peer agencies to meet the public access goals for the Hawthorns Area identified in the project's Vision and Goals (R-22-45), as well as the District's Vision Plan (2012).
+- All members are eligible to serve on the PAWG per the conditions established in the application process, possess the skills and background necessary to contribute meaningfully to the PAWG, and be able to commit to the meetings and activities for the duration of the PAWG's tenure. - Members reflect a balanced array of District interests and perspectives, aligning with Board Policy 6.08 on Diversity, Equity, and Inclusion. - Members demonstrate their ability and interest in collaborating with the District, its partners, and peer agencies to meet the public access goals for the Hawthorns Area identified in the project's Vision and Goals (R-22-45), as well as the District's Open Space Vision Plan (2012).

-PAWG Operation
+PAWG Operations